 Purpose: The paper examines the approach of UK Trade Unions to the use of institutional power resources (IPR) in the second half of the twentieth century.

-Design /methodology: using secondary material it examines the unions’ approach to IPR in three cases; collective bargaining;worker representation;and trade union structure
+Design /methodology: using secondary material it examines the unions’ approach to IPR in three cases; collective bargaining; worker representation;and trade union structure.

 Findings: The paper concludes that unions did not appreciate the importance of, and lacked a strategic approach to, IPR.
 Although employer and government action were largely responsible for the decline of industrial relations institutions, the failure of the unions to engage with IPR contributed to this process.
 It explains the failure of the unions to engage with IPR by reference to their lack of strategic capabilities and skills in relation to power resources in general and IPR in particular.